Kaww/testTouchID/README.md

 # testTouchID

-A simple iOS app using touchID to unlock a padlock
+A simple iOS app showing how to use touchID